 My favourite bit of Portland was the New Old Lompoc on 23rd.
-It was the kind of crappy, divey, dingy bar that is always filled with real people and even when it wasn’t made you feel real.
+It was the kind of crappy, divey, dingy bar that is always filled with real people.
 The Lompoc brewed their own beer and I began with the Condor because I had been warned that the hoppier IPAs would shrivel my labia.
-Condor gave me cramps in my calfs just like Courage Sparkling Bitter did all those years ago and like no other beer since.
+Condor gave me cramps in my calves just like Courage Sparkling Bitter did all those years ago and like no other beer since.
 By the time I was done with Portland, I always looked for the hoppiest beer or the strongest beer on the blackboard, genitalia be damned.
 In Portland, I found barley wines and even, for the first time in 25 years, a prize old ale at Steve’s wonderful Cheese Shop that took me back to that tiny pub in Horndean.

 On my first visit to the Lompoc, four long years ago, the waitress brought me my Portland Dip and a pint of Condor and smiled the brightest, widest smile I have ever seen outside of a Hollywood movie.
 Last Monday, the same waitress smiled the same bright smile as she delivered my labia-shrivelling Kick Axe at my last farewell to Portland before I departed for my new life back in San Jose.
 The Lompoc is closing down next week to make way for some nice new condominiums.
 They tell me that it will reopen in a couple of years, but it won’t be the same.
 It feels oddly fitting that the Lompoc will close down just as my love affair with Portland ends and my new life begins.